The Hardest Day: British scramble

 At 13:59, Poling radar station picked up the German formations and reported them as 80 strong.
 Smaller forces ranging from 9 to 20-plus represented the German fighters moving up behind it.
 The British estimated the Luftwaffe attack force to be 150 aircraft strong.
 It was an underestimation by half.
-No. 10 Group RAF and No. 11 Group alerted their units from their operations rooms at Uxbridge and Box in Wiltshire.
-No. 10 and 11 Groups dispatched more Squadrons to support the already airborne 11 Hurricanes from No. 601 Squadron.
-10 Group dispatched one Squadron each from RAF Middle Wallop, RAF Exeter and RAF Warmwell, and one each from No. 11's RAF Tangmere and RAF Westhampnett.
+No. 10 Group RAF and No. 11 Group alerted their units from their operations rooms at RAF Box and RAF Uxbridge and dispatched more squadrons to support the already airborne 11 Hurricanes from No. 601 Squadron.
+10 Group dispatched one squadron each from RAF Middle Wallop, RAF Exeter and RAF Warmwell, and one each from No. 11's RAF Tangmere and RAF Westhampnett.
 The RAF order of battle included; nine Hurricanes of No. 43 Squadron RAF, led by Squadron Leader Frank Reginald Carey patrolling Thorney Island; No. 602 Squadron RAF protected Westhampnett with 12 Spitfires; No. 152 Squadron RAF and 11 Spitfires patrolled Portsmouth air space; No. 234 Squadron RAF with 11 Spitfires over the Isle of Wight to engage the attackers; No. 213 Squadron RAF with 12 Hurricanes which were to move 80 miles eastward from Exeter and patrol St. Catherine's Point.
 Finally, No. 609 Squadron RAF and 12 Spitfires remained in reserve around Middle Wallop to meet any unexpected German moves.

 Having lost all of its Bristol Blenheim night fighters in the raid of 16 August, Tangmere dispatched two Hurricanes from the Fighter Interception Unit (FIU) fitted with FIU airborne radar to test the device in action.
 RAF Coastal Command also joined in, and committed No. 235 Squadron RAF and its Bristol Blenheims.
 The defence was reliant on the 68 Spitfires and Hurricanes.
 The British faced a ratio of one RAF fighter to every four German aircraft, and one to every two German fighters.
 Even had the fighter controllers realised the strength of the raid, there was little that could be done.
 Other fighters were refuelling and re-arming after the attacks on Kenley and Biggin Hill, and were not available.

 During the British scramble, Bf 109s from JG 52 which were part of a pre-raid sweep, chanced upon RAF fighters out in the open at RAF Manston.
 Twelve Bf 109s from 2 Staffel II./JG 52, led by Hauptmann Wolfgang Ewald attacked while the British fighters were refuelling.
 After two passes, the Germans claimed 10 fighters and three Blenheims destroyed.
 In fact, just two No. 266 Squadron RAF Spitfires were destroyed with another six Hurricanes damaged but repairable.
 A single Hurricane was also destroyed.